 General⁣:

-Acceptance of these Terms and Conditions implies that the entrant will abide by them in their dealings with the Festival and also that the entrant is legally entitled to submit the film for consideration.
+Acceptance of the Terms and Conditions detailed above implies that the entrant will abide by them in their dealings with the Festival and also that the entrant is legally entitled to submit the film for consideration.
 Entry to the Festival implies that the entrant has the right to do so, has pre-cleared all materials that comprise the film, and is an authorised representative of the team that holds the intellectual property in the film.⁣

 Entering a film to Cork International Film Festival implies the acceptance of these Terms and Conditions.⁣

-The Festival wishes all potential entrants the best of luck with their submission, and their film.⁣
+The Festival wishes all potential entrants the best of luck with their submission and their film.⁣

 The Festival reserves the right to change the Terms and Conditions at any time.⁣

-Updated January 2024.⁣
+Updated January 2026.⁣

 Overall Rating